ibm-cloud-docs/vmware-service/common/api-change-log.md

 {: #vmware-service-api-change-log}

 In this change log, you can learn about the most recent changes, improvements, and updates for the [{{site.data.keyword.vmware-service_short}} API](/apidocs/vmware-service).
 The change log lists the changes that were made, ordered by the date they were released.
 Changes to existing API versions are compatible with existing client applications.

+## 7 April 2025
+{: #vmware-service-7-april-2025}

+* Added support for network regional high availability (HA) edges.
+For more information, see [Create a virtual data center](/apidocs/vmware-service#create-vdc).
+* Added support for swapping the primary and secondary locations for network regional HA edges.
+For more information, see [Swap primary and secondary locations for regional network HA edges](/apidocs/vmware-service#swap-ha-edge-sites).

 ## 14 February 2025
 {: #vmware-service-14-february-2025}